benidroe/avcontrol_exporter/README.md

 system.power.state=3	# system is in shutdown

 # system initialized
 system.init=1           # system is initialized.
-This sets a timestamp in the database an calculates the uptime
+This sets a timestamp in the database and calculates the uptime

 # nightly shutdown
 system.power.nightly=1  # system is running a nightly shutdown.
 This sets a timestamp in the database.
 Result will be 1 for 5 minutes